top of page

 • Social relationships: Self-control and flexibility help maintain healthy interactions and resolve conflicts.

 For example, a college student with poor time management might miss deadlines and feel overwhelmed.
 A working parent with weak task initiation may find it hard to start important projects, leading to stress and frustration.
+Improving executive function skills can boost confidence, reduce anxiety, and increase productivity in all these areas.

 Eye-level view of a desk with a planner, a cup of coffee, and colorful sticky notes arranged neatly